No plea at Dane murder sentencing hearing

 During an Oct.
-2 sentencing hearing, McKayla Tracy, 21, couldn’t agree on the facts of the plea as Dane County Circuit Court Judge Susan M. Crawford questioned her on incidents that led to the Oct.
-30, 2018, death of Waunakee High School graduate Dalton Ziegler.
+2 sentencing hearing, McKayla Tracy, 21, couldn’t agree on the facts of the plea as Dane County Circuit Court Judge Susan M. Crawford questioned her on incidents that lead to the Oct.
+30 death of Waunakee High School grad Dalton Ziegler.

 Tracy is charged with felony murder-party to a crime.